devATdbsutdio/dattabaumstudio.com/issues_tracker.md

    5. ~~Cards: When the cards open, can the surrounding back mask be a bit more dark (less transparent)~~
    6. ~~Cards: The "close X" has a gray outline when the mouse is hovered on the close button it creates a white box as well (I forgot if there was a call to action size change or something there, if Marina suggested something).~~
    7. [WIP] FAQ Page, content missing on the "Reset Time" cards (Note there's a small anium at the end - refer figma).
-   8. [WIP] FAQ Page, "Reset Time" cards: Should habve all the same size.
+   8. [WIP] FAQ Page, "Reset Time" cards: Should have all the same size.
 Use the same gradient for

 ### [MOBILE PAGE]